hertogp/pfx/README.md

 length.

-If other formatting is required, use the `Pfx.format/2` function, which takes some options and creates a string representation out of a `Pfx` struct.
+If other formatting is required, use the `Pfx.format/2` function, which takes some options that help shape the string representation for a `Pfx` struct.

     # a subnet
     iex> "#{new(<<10, 11, 12>>, 32)}"